 Basic Emergency Management

-This 2 day course is based on the four pillars of emergency management - mitigation, preparedness, response and recovery.
+This two day course is based on the four pillars of emergency management - mitigation, preparedness, response and recovery.
 The course provides participants with fundamental emergency planning knowledge to enhance their ability to either lead or be part of an EMO committee.

 Emergency Operations Centre

-This 2 day course covers the characteristics and organization of a standard municipal Emergency Operations Centre (EOC).
+This two day course covers the characteristics and organization of a standard municipal Emergency Operations Centre (EOC).
 Through a series of lectures, discussions and exercises, participants will gain the knowledge and skills they need to work as a team member in an EOC during an emergency.

 ||To be announced